Israeli jets strike Beirut's southern suburbs for the third time since a ceasefire began

 Earlier on Sunday, a drone strike killed a man in the southern Lebanese village of Halta, according to the Health Ministry.
 In a post on X that included footage of the strike, the Israeli military said that it had targeted a Hezbollah member, “where he was working to rebuild Hezbollah’s terrorist capabilities in the area.”

-Israel's near-daily airstrikes have killed scores of people, including civilians and Hezbollah members, in southern and eastern Lebanon since the U.S.-brokered ceasefire went into effect, saying it targets Hezbollah officials and infrastructure.
-Israel says it’s targeting Hezbollah holdouts in southern Lebanon.
+Last week, the Lebanese government said 190 people have been killed and 485 wounded in Lebanon by Israeli strikes since the U.S.-brokered ceasefire went into effect.
+Israel says it is targeting Hezbollah officials and infrastructure.

 The Lebanese military has gradually deployed in the country’s southern region, and Beirut has urged the international community to pressure Israel to stop attacks and withdraw its forces still present on five hilltops in Lebanese territory.